 Plattekill Mountain is a 3100’ foot peak just about 1.5-miles southeast of Indian Head Mountain.
-It is also in close proximity with Echo Lake perched NNE of the lake about 0.75-miles as the crow flys.
+It is also near Echo Lake, perched NNE of the lake about 0.75-miles as the crow flies.
 One can spy the lake from a viewpoint with about a 200-300’ descent south of the summit.
-Plattekill is one of the Catskill 67 and with the hike from Platte Clove Preserve makes for an outstanding day hike.
+Plattekill is one of the Catskill 67, and the hike from Platte Clove Preserve makes for an outstanding day hike.

 The trailhead to Codfish Point

-You’ll exit the lot back on the road and cross it walking west following Long Path blazes.
-The trail will enter the Platte Clove Preserve on your left and drop downhill and cross a bridge that spans the Plattekill Creek.
+You’ll exit the lot back on the road and cross it, walking west following Long Path blazes.
+The trail will enter the Platte Clove Preserve on your left and drop downhill and cross a bridge that spans Plattekill Creek.

 At the trailhead, you’ll drop to a register and then turn to cross a kingpost bridge.
-This is a narrower version of an older bridge (the 1800s) of the same design that was used to carryout bluestone and timber, and for hotel guests from various resorts in the area.
-As you head toward your destination on the turnpike made trail, think about being in a carriage traveling in the 1800s!
+The bridge is a narrower version of an older bridge (the 1800s) of the same design that workers used to carryout bluestone and timber and hotel guests from various resorts in the area.
+As you head toward your destination on the turnpike-made trail, think about being in a carriage traveling in the 1800s!

-In the next 0.9-miles, you’ll be hiking on Platte Clove Preserve property following a blue-blazed Overlook Turnpike Trail which is also part of New York’s Long Path.
-From here to the boundary of the Indian Head Wilderness, the blazes will be marked by disks from the Plattecove Preserve, after the boundary that will change to DEC markers, but remaining blue.
+In the next 0.9-miles, you’ll be hiking on Platte Clove Preserve property following a blue-blazed Overlook Turnpike Trail, which is also part of New York’s Long Path.
+From here to the boundary of the Indian Head Wilderness, the blazes will be marked by disks from the Plattecove Preserve, after the border that will change to DEC markers, but remaining blue.

 The trail, giving wonderful access into the region and in our minds better than Prediger Road, will climb gently toward the junction with Devil’s Path.

-Along the way, you see signs about the natural environment and history, streams, animals, and quarries.
+You see signs about the natural environment and history, streams, animals, and quarries along the way.
 This is a special place.
 Generally, quieter than Devil’s Path.

 Before you know it you reach the state land boundary and find a quarry on the left and not long after the junction of Devil’s Path coming from Prediger Road.
 You continue straight ahead.